 Solution Sales.
 Solution sales for the design, manufacture, test, integration and installation of products, including equipment acquired from third parties to be integrated with Harmonic's products, that are customized to meet the customer's specifications are accounted for based on the percentage-of-completion basis, using the input method.
 Some of our arrangements may include acceptance provisions that require testing of the solution against specific performance criteria.
 The Company performs a detailed evaluation to determine whether the arrangement involves performance criteria based on our standard performance criteria.
-The Company has a long-standing history of entering into contractual arrangements to deliver the solution sales based on standard performance criteria.
-For this type of arrangement, we consider the customer acceptance clause not substantive and recognize product revenue when the customer takes possession on the product and recognize service on a percentage-of-completion basis.
+For this type of arrangement, we consider the customer acceptance clause not substantive and recognize product revenue when the customer takes possession on the product and recognize service on a percentage-of-completion basis using the input method.
 However, if the solution results in significant production, modification or customization, we consider the arrangement as a single performance obligation and recognize the revenue at a point in time, depending on the complexity of the solution and nature of acceptance.